Lincoln MKS Insurance Rates

 Rates are averaged for all Lincoln MKS models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on car insurance not only requires being a safe and courteous driver, but also having a positive credit history, avoid buying unnecessary coverage, and attention to physical damage deductibles.
-Compare prices every year by getting rate quotes from direct carriers, and also from insurance agencies where you live.
+Finding cheaper rates on auto insurance takes being a safe and courteous driver, having a good credit score, paying for small claims out-of-pocket, and consideration of higher deductibles.
+Compare rates at least every other year by getting quotes from direct car insurance companies, and also from local auto insurance providers.

-- Drivers can save around $120 per year just by quoting online in advance
+- You may be able to save around $120 per year just by quoting early and online

 - Increasing comprehensive and collision deductibles can save approximately $350 each year